 Of course, I don't just write patterns for magazines, as you can see from this website.
-I have designed a few more patterns and opened shops with a variety of on line selling platforms.
+I have designed a lot more patterns and have shops with a variety of online selling platforms.

 One of the things I love about crochet is the versatility of it.
 It is no longer Granny Squares and Doilies, although these still have their place and are widely popular.

 It doesn't matter whether you wear it or hang it on the wall.
 It is about colour and creativity.
 It is about pushing the accepted boundaries.

 The Four Seasons were made because I wanted to "Crochet Art".
 I wrote the patterns as I went, more from habit than any things else although the original idea was more as a fun project for me.

 I had no idea they would be as popular as they were and this particular picture went viral on FaceBook!

 The backgrounds are worked with Tapestry Crochet and the flowers appliquéd on for a 3D effect.

 Rainbow Valley is now international!
 The German section went live in October 2013 with the Swedish section following in January 2014, with a selection of patterns on both sections.